Measuring the Thermal Conductivity of Nanomaterials

-The TCi is the optimal choice for researchers in the characterization of nanomaterials as the materials are expensive and time-consuming to produce in the development phase.
-With the TCi’s single-sided 17mm sensor researchers are not required to produce the larger volumes of sample material typical for traditional methods.
+The Modified Transient Plane Source (MTPS) method developed by C-Therm provides the optimal choice for researchers in characterization the thermal conductivity of nanomaterials.
+Such materials are expensive and time-consuming to produce in the development phase.
+With the MTPS’ 18mm sensor, researchers are not required to produce the larger volumes of sample material typical for traditional methods.
+Additionally, the method’s simplicity allows researchers to quickly and easily characterize their samples.
+There is no need for regression analysis.
+The single-sided method additionally enables for the thermal mapping of the samples performance in better understanding of the dispersion of nanomaterials in the polymer matrices.

 Dispersion and Thermal Conductivity of Carbon Nanotube Composites